 We started by adding handfuls of compost to our recycled tray.
-To make a tomb for the garden I cut the cup in half & Minnie added one section to the tray.
+To make a tomb for the garden we cut the cup in half & added to the tray.

 To make the 3 crosses for the garden we carefully cut the wooden skewers & used rubber bands to hold the 2 sections together.
 We covered the cup (tomb) with more compost & created a hill shape, before adding our crosses to the garden.

 When Easter Day arrives we'll roll the stone to one side to reveal the empty tomb!
 All we have to do now is just wait for the grass to grow & turn our garden green.

 You could, of course, add more decoration to your garden; moss, small pebbles, small plants etc. But I like the simplicity of this garden.
 It's dull, bleak appearance before the grass seeds germinate resembles the bleakness of Good Friday when all seemed lost.
-And as the grass grows it reminds us that what once seemed dead & bleak on Good Friday, is well & truly transformed & alive on Easter Day!
+And as the grass grows it reminds us that what once seemed dead & bleak on Good Friday, is truly transformed & alive on Easter Day!

 To explore the Easter Story alongside our Easter garden we've also been sharing these picture books together.